hi-names-nat/hi-names-nat/README.md

 ## Hey!
 My name is Natalie!

-Thanks for checking out my GitHub!
-I'm a transgender woman 🏳️‍⚧️ and passionate game developer with lots of experience in crafting stand-out experiences for people to enjoy.
+I'm a transgender woman 🏳️‍⚧️ and passionate game developer with lots of experience in crafting stand-out experiences.

-I'm skilled at
+I'm skilled at:

-- gameplay programmng & Design
+- gameplay programming & Design
 - Engine Programming
 - Systems Programming
 - Tools Programming
 - Team Managament

-And have experience in
+And have experience in:
 - Unreal / Unity Engines (& APIs)
 - C++
 - C#